• Skip to primary navigation

 In order to prepare for the spirit’s arrival, chochin (paper lanterns) are hung and lit in homes or at the entrance of homes.
 During this time, graves are often visited and relatives of the deceased present offerings at the butsudan (altars) set up in their homes.
 These offerings usually include food (usually the deceased favorites) and gifts.

 Once the festival begins, there are a number of other traditions that take place.
 One of the largest traditions is called Bon Odori which is a traditional folk dance that varies by region but regardless the basis is still the same.
-During Bon Odori there are typically taiko drummers that keep rhythm alongside dancers who wear Japanese summer kimonos known as yukata.
+During Bon Odori there are typically taiko drummers who keep rhythm alongside dancers who wear Japanese summer kimonos known as yukata.

 There are also other events that take place with locals from the community and nearby schools.
 Some of the events we witnessed were dancing, singing, and other taiko drum performances from a nearby school.